Saleh Shahin

 Saleh Shahin (صلاح شاهین, סאלח שאהין; born 28 October 1982) is an Israeli Paralympic medalist rower.
 He is Druze, from the Arab city of Shfaram, Israel.
-He enlisted in the Israeli Defense Forces, and served as a commander in the paratroopers.
+He enlisted in the Israel Defense Forces, and served as a commander in the paratroopers.
 He was wounded in 2005 in a terrorist attack.
 Shahin represented Israel at the 2024 Paris Paralympics in the PR2 mixed double sculls, and won the bronze medal with Shahar Milfelder.

 Early and personal life

 Shahin is Druze, from the Arab city of Shfaram, Israel.
 He and his wife have two daughters.
-He enlisted in the Israeli Defense Forces in 2003, and rose to be a commander in the paratroopers.
+He enlisted in the Israel Defense Forces in 2003, and rose to be a commander in the paratroopers.
 Speaking of Arab-Jewish coexistence, Shahin said: "I feel an inseparable part of the State of Israel, and equal among equals."

 Terrorist incident and injury

 On 13 January 2005, Shahin was at work as a security guard for the Israel Airports Authority at the Karni crossing checkpoint on the Gaza-Israel border.
 A number of terrorists from Gaza attacked the crossing, killed six Israeli civilians, wounding four others, and seriously wounding Shahin.
 Shahin attacked the terrorists, and in his exchange of gunfire with them Shahin was injured by four bullets which crushed his left foot, and entered his left thigh tearing a main artery, hip joint, pelvis, and intestines in his abdomen.
 He killed the terrorist who had shot him, as well as two other terrorists.

 Shahin received two awards for his acts of bravery in stopping the attack and pursuing an attacker.
 He suffers from considerable limitation in his range of motion as a consequence of his injuries.